Shanghai Ghetto: German requests, 1942–1944

-The list contained the names of all Jews with a German passport in Japan.
+The list contained the names of all Jews with German passports in Japan.
 For the Japanese, this official document made clear that, in particular, the large number of refugees who had fled to Shanghai from 1937 onwards represented the highest "risk potential".
 So the proclamation of a ghetto was just a logical consequence of Meisinger's intervention.
-This way, Meisinger succeeded, despite the barely existing anti-Semitism of the Japanese, in achieving his goal: The internment of a large part of the Jews in the Japanese sphere of influence.
-Apparently for this "success", he was promoted Colonel of the police on February 6, 1943, despite the Richard Sorge affair.
+This way, Meisinger succeeded, despite the barely existing antisemitism of the Japanese, in achieving his goal: The internment of a large part of the Jews in the Japanese sphere of influence.
+For this attainment, he was promoted to Colonel of the police on 6 February 1943, despite the Richard Sorge affair.
 This information was kept secret by US authorities and was not used in civil proceedings of ghetto inmates to gain redress.
 That is why, for example, in the case of a woman who was interned in the ghetto, a German court came to the conclusion that even though there was a probability that Meisinger tried to encourage the Japanese to take action against Jews, the establishment of the ghetto in Shanghai was "solely based on Japanese initiative".

-On November 15, 1942, the idea of a restricted ghetto was approved after a visit of Shanghai by Meisinger.
+On 15 November 1942, the idea of a restricted ghetto was approved after a visit of Shanghai by Meisinger.

 As World War II intensified, the Nazis stepped up pressure on Japan to hand over the Shanghai Jews.
 While the Nazis regarded their Japanese allies as "Honorary Aryans", they were determined that the Final Solution to the Jewish Question would also be applied to the Jews in Shanghai.
 Warren Kozak describes the episode when the Japanese military governor of the city sent for the Jewish community leaders.
 The delegation included Amshinover rabbi Shimon Sholom Kalish.
-The Japanese governor was curious and asked, "Why do the Germans hate you so much?"
+The Japanese governor was curious and asked, "Why do the Germans hate you so much?".
+The rabbi successfully convinced him: